bradduthie/blog/_posts/2017-07-03-generalised-management-strategy-evaluation.md

 survival probability), helping (increasing a resource's reproduction), tend crop (increasing the yield from landscape cells), and kill crop (destroying yield of a landscape cell).
-Managers create policy by setting the cost of stakeholders performing available actions, as constrained by the manger's budget (`manager_budget`) and a minimum cost of performing actions (`minimum_cost`).
+Managers create policy by setting the cost of stakeholders performing available actions on resources (i.e., all actions except tending and killing crops), as constrained by the manger's budget (`manager_budget`) and a minimum cost of performing actions (`minimum_cost`).
 In the above plot, there are time steps in which the manager has set culling costs to be high or low,